Induction and mentoring

 Through this programme of support, the PCT, mentor and the professional leader will gather evidence of the progress being made by the PCT towards meeting the standard for full certification.

-At the end of the induction period, the professional leader is required to use this evidence to determine whether all the Practising Teacher Criteria have been met by the teacher.
+At the end of the induction period, the professional leader is required to use this evidence to determine whether all the Standards of the Teaching Profession have been met by the teacher.

 The PCT also needs to retain evidence of their induction and mentoring programme and to submit this to the Teaching Council if requested to do so.

 The Guidelines for Induction and Mentoring and Mentor Teachers were developed to help teachers, mentors and professional leaders work together to design and implement high quality induction and mentoring programmes.
 Read the guidelines.

 An induction and mentoring programme may look different from one setting to another.
 This will depend on what sort of institution it is (school, early childhood or kura) and whether it is urban, rural, large, small, isolated, part of a cluster and so on.
 But there are some essential features that should be included when developing effective induction programmes for PCTs.